LearnTeachCode/nand2tetris/README.md

 - A blurb explaining what this class is all about and how our study group works
 - Cool links (like the adder made with dominoes or Minecraft computers)
-- List of tools we're using (like Cloud9 and Logic.ly)
+- List of tools we're using (like Logic.ly)
 - An FAQ